 During the past decade, William & Mary has experienced dramatic growth in its international population.
 Since 2006, the international student population has doubled in size.
 This development has provided educational opportunities for hundreds of international students at W&M and enriches the university and Williamsburg community.
 At the same time, it naturally increases the demand for services to support international students and their families.

-Revenues from the fees will be used to support and enhance specialized services for the international student community.
+Revenues from the fees are used to support and enhance specialized services for the international student community.

-- Operational support: Additional staffing and technological infrastructure to better serve the growing international community.
+- Operational support: Staffing and technological infrastructure to better serve the growing international community.

 - Orientation: Expanding the welcome services for new international students, designed to acquaint them with W&M and the Williamsburg community and to facilitate the transition and adjustment to life in the United States.